 2. by 1 July 2018:

 (a) to brief or select senior women barristers accounting for at least 20% of all briefs and/ or 20% of the value of all brief fees paid to senior barristers;

 (b) to brief or select junior women barristers accounting for at least 30% of all briefs and/ or 30% of the value of all brief fees paid to junior barristers;

 noting the need to adjust these targets to reflect local conditions; and

-3. to provide a confidential report to the local Bar Association, Law Society, or directly to the Law Council, by 30 September each year with respect to the measures taken to implement these targets.
+3. to provide a confidential report to the Law Council, by 30 September each year, with respect to the measures taken to implement these targets.

 In 2018, the targets will be reviewed to reflect the reporting provided by Policy adoptees.

 It is intended that by 2020 women are briefed in at least 30% of all briefs and receive at least 30% of the value of all brief fees, in accordance with international benchmarks concerning the retention and promotion of women.

 The confidential report should address separately the figures for male and female barristers in respect of:

 (a) the number of barristers briefed during the year;